 - Mitosis and meiosis take place in the seminiferous tubules of the testis which helps in the formation of spermatozoa.

 - Spermatogonia undergo mitosis and produces diploid primary spermatocytes.

-- The primary spermatocytes divide into two secondary spermatocytes during first mitosis.
+- The primary spermatocytes divide into two secondary spermatocytes during the first mitosis.

 - The secondary spermatocytes further divide by meiosis and form four spermatids.

-- Spermatids differentiate into functional sperms by a process called spermiogenesis.
+- Spermatids differentiate into functional sperms by a process called the spermiogenesis.